Pathfinder races and ancestries list 2022

 • Humanoid

-Keen eyes Your sharp eyes give you a +2 bonus when using the Seek action to find hidden or undetected creatures within 30 feet.
-When targeting an opponent that’s Concealed or Hidden from you, reduce the flat check DC to 3 (for a concealed target) or 9 (for a hidden target).
+Keen eyes Your sharp eyes give you a +2 bonus when using the ‘Seek’ action to find hidden or undetected creatures within 30 feet.
+When targeting an opponent that’s Concealed or Hidden from you, reduce the flat check DC to three (for a concealed target) or nine (for a hidden target).

 Human Pathfinder

-Just like its DnD counterpart, the Human Pathfinder race is highly “unpredictable and varied”, united mainly by its “exceptional drive and the capacity to endure and expand”, according to the Pathfinder 2e core book.
+Just like its DnD Human counterpart, the Human Pathfinder race is highly “unpredictable and varied”, united mainly by its “exceptional drive and the capacity to endure and expand”, according to the Pathfinder 2e Core Rulebook.

 As in so many fantasy universes, Pathfinder Humans are “the world’s predominant ancestry” thanks to their “ambition, versatility, and exceptional potential” – but they’ve also “built some of the greatest and the most terrible societies throughout the course of history”.